Skip to content

 3. Changing the format

-• Works well with most reporting and analytics tools
+• Works seamlessly with Power BI, Tableau, and other BI tools

 4. Storing safely

-• Kept for as long as your Tallyfy Analytics subscription requires
+• Files stay available throughout your Tallyfy Analytics subscription

 5. Allowing access for analysis

-• Connect directly to your stored data using a service called Amazon Athena
+• Connect straight to your data through Amazon Athena

 Technical Diagram